 Victoria Sebanz

-"Inventive, very creative and exellent use of highlights throughout the leaves and body."
+"Inventive, very creative and excellent use of highlights throughout the leaves and body."

 Nature's Kaleidoscope